Analysis | The State Department wouldn’t reveal its payments to Mar-a-Lago. Here’s how we found them.

 In our case, 20 days passed.
 We got nothing.

-So, six months ago, we tried asking the State Department's press office.
-They had released some records of payments to Trump properties, but few after October 2017.
-We wanted the rest, including records from Abe's visit in 2018.
+So, six months ago, we tried asking the State Department’s press office.
+They had released some records of payments to Trump properties but few after October 2017.
+We wanted the rest, including records from Abe’s visit in 2018.

 “Can you provide details of State Department payments to Mar-a-Lago or any Trump-branded property” since October 2017?
 I wrote in an email on April 22.